 Director of Administration

-As director of administration, Jim Kreinbring is responsible for financial management, business operations, and human resources for the Office of the Vice President and the Division of Student Affairs.
+As Director of Administrative Services , Jim Kreinbring is responsible for human resources, technology services, and space management for the Office of the Vice President and the Division of Student Affairs.

-Jonathan Hinrichs is Director of Financial Planning and Services.
+Jonathan Hinrichs is Director of Finance and Business Operations.
 He is responsible for financial planning, budgeting, accounting, resource allocation, and business services for the Division of Student Affairs.
 Jonathan joined Boston College directly from the University of California, Santa Cruz where he managed the financial and business operations for a unit of the university.
 Prior to that, he worked in finance and operations in the outdoor products industry and also spent time as a cartographer with National Geographic.

 Jonathan Hinrichs holds an M.B.A. from the University of Colorado and a B.S. from Mary Washington College.